Discrete degree of symmetry of manifolds: Proofs of Theorem and Corollary

 In particular, $r_{\phi}$ is a finite (unramified) covering space.
 By Theorem \ref{thm:discsym-covering} we have $\discsym(X')\geq n$.
 Applying the previous discussion to $X'$ we conclude that the connected components of $X'_{\phi'}$ are contractible.
 Let $X_\phi^0$ be any connected component of $X_{\phi}$ and denote by $(X'_{\phi'})^0$ its preimage under $r_{\phi}$.
 Let $\pi=\pi_1(X_{\phi}^0)$, so that $X_{\phi}^0=(X'_{\phi'})^0/\pi$, where $\pi$ acts freely on $(X'_{\phi'})^0$.
 Note that $\pi$ is finite, because $r_{\phi}$ is a finite covering.
 The freeness of the action implies that $\pi$ acts freely on the set of connected components of $(X'_{\phi'})^0$ because by Smith's theory a homeomorphism of primer order of a contractible manifold has necessarily some fixed point (see e.g. \cite[Chap III, Corollary 4.6]{Bo}).
-This implies that $X_{\phi}^0$ is also contractible, so the same argument as in the case of solvable fundamental group allows to finish the proof of statement (2) of Theorem \ref{thm:main-thm} in the general case.
+Hence, $X_{\phi}^0$ is also contractible, so the same argument as in the case of solvable fundamental group allows to prove that $X$ is homeomorphic to $T^n$.